hashgraph/hedera-mirror-node/docs/database.md

 | nft_transfer    | consensus_timestamp                                | Rosetta API | `/block/transaction`                                 | Used to join `nft_transfer` and `transaction` on `consensus_timestamp` equality                                                        |
 | transaction     | type, consensus_timestamp                          | REST API    | `/api/v1/transactions?type=:type&order=:order`       | Used to retrieve transactions filtered by `type` and sorted by `consensus_timestamp` to facilitate faster by-type transaction requests |

+## Retention

+On public networks, mirror nodes can generate tens of gigabytes worth of data every day and this rate is only projected to increase in the future.
+Mirror nodes support an optional data retention period that is disabled by default.
+If enabled, the data retention job purges historical data beyond a configured time period.
+By reducing the overall amount of data in the database it will save mirror node operators money and improve read/write performance.
+Only data associated with balance or transaction data is deleted.
+Cumulative entity information like accounts, contracts, etc. is not deleted.

+To enable retention, set the `hedera.mirror.importer.retention.enabled=true` property on the importer.
+A job will run every `hedera.mirror.importer.retention.frequency` with a default of one day to prune older data.
+To control how far back to prune data set the `hedera.mirror.importer.retention.period` appropriately.
+Keep in mind this retention period is relative to the timestamp of the last transaction in the database and not to the current wall-clock time.
+Data is deleted atomically one or more blocks at a time starting from the earliest block and increasing, so data should be consistent even when querying the earliest data.

+The first time the job is run it may take a long time to complete due to the potentially terabytes worth of data to purge.
+Subsequent runs should be much faster as it will only have to purge the data accumulated between the last run.
+It's recommend if enabling retention to increase the `temp_file_limit` property on PostgreSQL to a large amount like `2147483647kB`.

 ## Upgrade

 Data needs to be migrated for PostgreSQL major release upgrade.
 This section documents the steps to dump the existing